siderolabs/talos/website/content/docs/v0.9/Introduction/getting-started.md

 Talos API endpoints.
 The difference is that the Talos API runs on port `50000/tcp`.

-Whatever way you wish to access the Talos API, be sure to note the IP(s) or hostname(s) so that you can configure your `talosctl` tool's `endpoints` below.
+Whichever way you wish to access the Talos API, be sure to note the IP(s) or hostname(s) so that you can configure your `talosctl` tool's `endpoints` below.

 ## Configure Talos